 The Category can be any Revit Category.
 The formula will apply to all elements in the Category (you can use filtering in the formula to affect just a subset).
-The Target Property can be an Instance Property or a Type Property, and can be any of these types: Number, Integer, Length, Area, Text, Yes/No or Angle.
+The Target Property can be an Instance Property or a Type Property.

 The Formula language is an extension of the normal Revit family formula language, so if you can write Revit family formulas, you can write PropertyWizard formulas.
-The extensions include string manipulation and concatenation (which you don't have in family formulas), access to hidden properties from the Revit API, properties from linked elements, and Project Information properties.
+The extensions include string manipulation and concatenation (which you don't have in family formulas), access to hidden properties from the Revit API, properties from related elements, and Project Information properties.